physicsmonk/medypt/docs/source/index.rst

 MEDYPT is a Python library for simulating **ME**\ soscopic **DY**\ namics of **P**\ hase **T**\ ransitions in materials.
-It uses finite element method implemented in `FEniCSx <https://fenicsproject.org/>`_ to solve coupled field equations.
+It uses finite element method implemented in `FEniCSx <https://fenicsproject.org/>`_ package to solve coupled field equations.
 Typical workflow is:

 #.
 Create mesh by users